songster-sa/aws-developer-associate-notes/readme.md

 - **Placement groups**
     - Spread Placement group - small num of critical instances - not share underlying hardware hence wont fail together
     - Cluster Placement group -
+- user data when provided to EC2 instances
+    - runs only at boot time - when you first time launch the instance
+    - scripts run with root privileges
+- EC2 Auto scaling - new instances
+    - when in VPC - are launched within subnet
+    - can be in ANY AZ but within same region

 ## EBS - Elastic Block Storage
 - persistant - if EC2 stopped, no data loss here